skoczen/polytester/README.md

 polytester --autoreload
 ```

-Any time you change a file that matches the glob, polytester will immediately run those the matching test suite.
-Any running tests will be immediately killed.
+Any time you change a file that matches the glob, polytester will immediately run the matching test suite.
+Any running tests for that suite will be immediately killed.

+**Note:** running with `--autoreload` will only run the tests that have specified `watch_glob`s.
+Which makes sense once you think about it, but might suprise you at first glance.

 ### Custom parsers